UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Clusters/Thomas.md

 ```

 The defaults should give you a reasonable key.
 If you prefer to use
-ECDSA or ED25519 instead, and longer keys, you can.
+ed25519 instead, and/or longer keys, you can.
 You can also tell it
 to create one with a different name, so it doesn't overwrite any
 existing key.

-  - We strongly suggest you not use DSA as OpenSSH 7.0 has deprecated it
+  - Do not use DSA as OpenSSH 7.0 has deprecated it
     and does not use it by default on client or server.
-Thomas currently
-    accepts them but that may change.
+    We no longer accept DSA keys.

 You will be asked to add a passphrase for your key.
 A blank passphrase
 is not recommended; if you use one please make sure that no one else